AnuragTomar/blog-dj/README.md

 # blog-dj
-This is the blog application created using python and django framewrok for personal learning.
+Blog application created using python and django-framework for personal learning.

+Check the link for demo app http://inde.pythonanywhere.com/ (To login use "guest","guest_12345" as username and password)